Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 <br />
 ## GPU/APU <i class="far fa-question-circle"></i>
-For general use the Vega 8 is above average, and definitely well above its' Intel competitors.
+For general use the Vega 8 is above average, and definitely well above its Intel competitors.
 Desktop compositing is no issue and it handles light gaming extremely well.

 According to `/sys/kernel/debug/dri/0/amdgpu_pm_info` the supported clocks on the APU are: